Vickers Medium Mark II: Operational history

 The Vickers Medium Mark II and its predecessor the Vickers Medium Mark I replaced some of the Mark V heavy tanks.
 Both tanks equipped the Royal Tank Regiments until they were phased out starting in 1938.
 The tanks saw their first combat use when two were used against the Mohmands on the Northwest Frontier of British India during the Mohmand campaign of 1935.
 In November 1939, some Medium Mark IIs were sent to Egypt for experiments being conducted by Major-General Sir Percy Hobart and his Mobile Division (Egypt), but the Vickers Mediums in Egypt were also phased out before Italy declared war in June 1940.
 The Mediums were used for initial instruction in driver training.

 During the threat of German invasion of the summer of 1940, some of these outmoded vehicles were reactivated for a short time.
-No "mobile" Vickers Mediums faced the Italian invasion of Egypt in September 1940, but at least one was dug in as an armoured pillbox in the British defenses at Mersa Matruh at the time of the invasion.
+No "mobile" Vickers Mediums faced the Italian invasion of Egypt in September 1940, but at least one was dug in as an armoured pillbox in the defences at Mersa Matruh at the time of the invasion.